sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 ### End User Lane

 <strong>1: End User:</strong><br>
-An user with a current browser.
-It does not matter which browser you want to use.
+A user with a current browser.
+The choice of browser does not matter.

 <strong>2: Sigma Browser Cache:</strong><br>
 Sigma maintains a cache of recent results in the web browser.
-This cannot help on the initial load since the cache is empty, however, as changes are made in the workbook, it is automatically leveraged.
-Any new query is checked against the recent results and if a matching result is found, no network request or query is issued.
+This can't assist with the initial load since the cache is empty, but it is automatically leveraged as changes are made in the workbook.
+Any new query is checked against recent results, and if a matching result is found, no network request or query is issued.

 <strong>3: Sigma Alpha Query:</strong><br>
 The data presented in a Sigma workbook ends up cached in the browser.
-Sigma will leverage the compute of the browser to compute additional calculations that don’t require data to be refetched instead of sending new queries for the database to compute.
-An example would be a user creating a new calculation such as a percentage change ([column 2] - [column 1])/[column 1].
+Sigma will leverage the computing power of the browser to perform additional calculations that don't require data to be re-fetched, instead of sending new queries for the database to compute.
+An example would be a user creating a new calculation, such as a percentage change: ([column 2] - [column 1]) / [column 1].

 ### Sigma Cloud Lane